Looking for Something?

 A lot of fire alarm salesman and installers are probably wondering why CI cable is required.

 On March 12, 1984, a fire started within a retirement home in the City of Delaware, Ohio.
-Smoke detectors located withing the common area sensed the fire and activated the NACS (notification appliance circuits).
+Smoke detectors located withing the common area sensed the fire and activated the NACS (notification appliance circuits (NAC Voltage Drop Calculations).
 However, the fire quickly engulfed the surface mounted metal raceways and damaged the internal circuits.
 The damage was so severe that it disabled the notification devices from sounding.
 Due to the rapid silencing of the fire alarm system, some of the residents believed the signals to be false and did not evacuate.
 By the time the residents learned the a the fire was in fact real it had grown large large enough to block their exits.
 Two of these residents died - one from smoke inhalation and the other had a heart attack.
 On top of that 7 others where injured.

 With CI cable you can be assured that the circuits have a 2 hour window of survivability.
 This in most cases will be enough time to warn the occupants and respond accordingly.